rcifw/cnda-help/CNDA_User_Guide_and_Tutorials/Downloading_Data/Downloading_Sessions_from_CNDA.md

    - If your download is large and cannot complete in 30 minutes, I recommend **Option 1: Download via Desktop Client**.
    - If you choose Option 1, you will need to download and install the XNAT Desktop Client first.
    - The XNAT Desktop Client can resume a download even if it gets interrupted.
-   - You don't need all the instructions below, but you do need the info on how to download this application and log in.
+   - You don't need all the instructions below, but you do need the info on how to download this application and install it.
      - [How to install and use XNAT Desktop Client](https://cnda-help.wustl.edu/CNDA_User_Guide_and_Tutorials/Uploading_Data/Uploading_Using_a_Desktop_Application.html)
      - [Troubleshooting XNAT Desktop Client](https://cnda-help.wustl.edu/Troubleshooting_Issues_in_CNDA/Troubleshooting_Desktop_Uploader.html)
    - If you proceed with **Option 1: Download via Desktop Client**, you will be prompted to click **Download via App** as seen below: